-The dominant route of exposure for UV-328 is expected to be waste water which is treated in sewage treatment plants Therefore, distribution modelling based on physical-chemical data from Table 17 has been conducted with the help of SimpleTreat to estimate the distribution of the substance in sewage treatment plants.
-The calculation was done assuming that the substance is not readily biodegradable (k=0/h) and the reliability of the result was rated Klimisch 2.
+One major route of exposure for UV-320 is expected to be wastewater which is treated in sewage treatment plants.
+Therefore, calculations based on physical-chemical data retrieved from QSAR have been used to estimate the distribution of the substance in sewage treatment plants with the help of SimpleTreat.
+The calculation was done assuming that the substance is not biodegradable (k=0/h) and the reliability was rated Klimisch 2.